-During the last, nearly four years now, something I’ve never been 100% certain of is whether or not I’m actually ovulating.
-We started trying for a second baby back in 2015 and I duly bought and used ovulation sticks, given that they worked literally like a dream when we conceived Olivia.
+During the last four years, something I’ve never been 100% certain of is whether or not I’m actually ovulating.
+We started trying for a second baby in 2015 and I duly bought and used ovulation sticks, given that they worked like a dream when we conceived our daughter.
 However second time round I found them to be increasingly unreliable.
-I seemed to get conflicting information from them – either nothing each month or several peak days.
+I seemed to get conflicting information from them, either nothing each month or several peak days.
 This meant I’d start using them really early to try and catch the right day, which ultimately meant spending loads of money.
-I stopped using them after a year and aside from a scan with a private consultant in November 2016 which showed I had ovulated at the time, bar this one confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
-Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department, so towards the end of last year I found myself looking at devices I could buy that would help me pinpoint ovulation.
+I stopped using them after a year and aside from a scan with a private consultant in 2016 which showed I had ovulated at the time, bar this confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
+Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department.
+So towards the end of last year I found myself looking at devices I could buy, that would help me pinpoint ovulation.

 There are quite a few products on the market now that claim to be able to do this.
 There’s the Ava Bracelet, the Lotus Monitor and Ovusense to name a few contenders.
 I initially researched the Ava Bracelet, which is is a watch-like device worn at night that reads your resting temperature, but for £249 it doesn’t come cheap.
 I remember texting my husband something along the lines of, ‘Don’t buy me any birthday/Xmas presents this year, I want this!’
 He replied saying, ‘Can’t we find something cheaper?!’
 I parked the idea but soon after, Ovusense started following me on Instagram and yes, I got sucked in by their clever tactic.
 I researched them and felt for £199, that they were a more reasonable price.
 Also their key sales pitch is that the device is worn internally, so reads your core body temperature rather than your resting pulse rate and because of this, it is 99% accurate in detecting ovulation.
 Impressive.

 On the device itself, you don’t wear it during your period but can start once that’s finished.
-You wear it at night (You need to have rested for roughly six hours to get a reading) You download the data onto your phone the next morning (you need a separate ‘reader’ if you have an IPhone) and it uploads your temperature to the chart on your phone APP.
+You wear it at night (You need to have rested for roughly six hours to get a reading) You download the data onto your phone the next morning (for some phones you might need a separate ‘reader’ device) and it uploads your temperature to the chart on your phone APP.
 From this it can predict your fertile window, which it shows via a coloured area on your chart, and it updates this information regularly during your cycle.
-After a few days use post-period it can (hopefully) predict the onset of ovulation – the chart changes colour – and a few days after you ovulate it gives you an exact date as to when this happened.
+After a few days use post-period it can (hopefully) predict the onset of ovulation – the chart changes colour – and a few days after you ovulate it pinpoints the date as to when this happened.
 How it works exactly is explained here.

-- In my first month of use it picked up ovulation for me, which was fantastic.
+- In my first month of use it picked up ovulation for me, which was fantastic and it’s flagged that I ovulate about 3/4 days later than I had thought.
 Below is my chart.
 Each small circle is a logged temperature reading and where the solid blue line is, is where it confirmed ovulation, wahoo!

 - I’ve been able to see the classic temperature dip then spike that happens, for some women, pre and post ovulation.
 I’ve read so many websites on this topic, people have tried to explain this to me, but I’ve never really understood.
 I’m a visual person, I need to see things written down or drawn, the simpleton that I am.
 And because of seeing this dip and rise in my temperatures, I’ve learnt to recognise my own pattern and work out for myself when ovulation might happen.
 It’s given me a huge amount of confidence towards this process.